 To make your CTAs more effective, don’t just tell people to subscribe.
 Explain why they should do so, and how they will benefit from watching your videos.
 In other words, communicate your value proposition.

 And don’t be afraid to get creative with the exact sentences you use.
 No need to repeat what other YouTubers are saying, word for word.
 You will soon discover that experimentation is a key part of YouTube marketing.

 While uploading your video to YouTube, you have the option to add cards at the end.
 Cards act as links to other videos from your channel.
 They make it more likely that people will watch another video of yours when the current one is over.

-Make sure to include cards both on complementary and different topics.
+Thus, it’s better not to skip this little step when trying to grow a YouTube channel.
+Make sure to include cards with videos on both complementary and different topics.
 This will give first-time visitors an idea about the range of content you cover.

 Often, the first step is the most decisive.
 How about taking it now and creating a branded intro for your channel?
 Our templates are at your complete disposal!